 This paper is related to a number of theoretical and empirical contributions on the effects of interest-rate policy on inflation and aggregate activity.
 On the empirical front, it is related to papers that estimate the short run effects of permanent monetary shocks.
-Ritto, Valle e Azevedo, and Teles (2019), using a VECM approach, confirm the results of this paper and add novel additional evidence for the United Kingdom, France, Germany, and the eurozone.
+Azevedo, Ritto, and Teles (2019), using a VECM approach, confirm the results of this paper and add novel additional evidence for the United Kingdom, France, Germany, and the eurozone.
+Aruoba and Schorfheide (2011) estimate a model that combines new Keynesian and monetary search frictions.
+The permanent component of inflation predicted by their model is in line with the one estimated in this paper and gives rise to positive short-run co-movement of inflation and interest rates.
+They show that the predictions of their model are consistent with those of an estimated VAR system.
 Nicolini (2017) estimates time-varying permanent components of inflation and the nominal rate and finds that they comove closely in the short run.
 De Michelis and Iacoviello (2016) estimate an SVAR model with permanent monetary shocks to evaluate the Japanese experience with Abenomics.
 They also study the effect of monetary shocks in the context of a calibrated New Keynesian model.
 The present paper departs from their work in two important dimensions.
 First, their SVAR model does not include the short-run policy rate.
-The inclusion of this variable is key in the present paper, because the shortrun comovement of the policy rate with inflation is at the core of the neo-Fisher effect.
+The inclusion of this variable is key in the present paper, because the short-run comovement of the policy rate with inflation is at the core of the neo-Fisher effect.
 Second, their theoretical model is not estimated and does not include permanent monetary shocks.
-By contrast, I allow permanent and transitory monetary shocks to compete in the econometric estimation and, as pointed out above, I find that permanent monetary shocks are the main driver of movements in inflation, while the estimated transitory monetary shock plays a relatively small role.
+By contrast, this paper allows permanent and transitory monetary shocks to compete with each other and with other shocks in the econometric estimation and, as pointed out above, it finds that permanent monetary shocks are important drivers of movements in inflation.
 Fève, Matheron, and Sahuc (2010) estimate SVAR and dynamic optimizing models with nonstationary inflation-target shocks to study the role of gradualism in disinflation policy.
-Specifically, they show, by means of counterfactual experiments, that had the European monetary authority been less gradual in lowering its inflation target during the late 2000s, the eurozone would have suffered a milder slowdown in economic growth.
+They show, by means of counterfactual experiments, that had the European monetary authority been less gradual in lowering its inflation target during the late 2000s, the eurozone would have suffered a milder slowdown in economic growth.
 The present paper focuses instead on how the short-run comovement of inflation and the policy rate triggered by a monetary disturbance change depending on whether the impulse is permanent or transitory in nature.
 King and Watson (2012) find that in estimated New-Keynesian models, postwar U.S. inflation is explained mostly by variations in nonstandard shocks, such as random variations in markups.
-In this paper, I show that once one allows for permanent monetary shocks, almost half of the variance of inflation changes is explained by monetary disturbances.
+The present paper shows that once one allows for permanent monetary shocks, almost half of the variance of inflation changes is explained by monetary disturbances.
 Sims and Zha (2006) estimate a regime-switching model for U.S. monetary policy and find that during the postwar period there were three policy regime switches, but that they were too small to explain the observed increase in inflation of the 1970s or the later disinflation that started with the Volcker chairmanship.
 The empirical and optimizing models estimated in the present paper attribute much of the movements in inflation in these two episodes to the permanent nominal shock.
 Cogley and Sargent (2005) use an autoregressive framework to produce estimates of long-run inflationary expectations.
 The predictions of both models estimated in the present paper are consistent with their estimates of long-run inflation expectations.